wyixin/edx-platform/docs/en_us/course_authors/source/create_new_course.rst

 #.
 To edit the Display Name, click **Settings**.
 #.
 Click **Save**.

-To delete a static page, click **Delete** in the row for the page.
+To delete a page, click **Delete** in the row for the page.
 Confirm the deletion.

 ==================
 Add a Calendar
 ==================
-You can also use a static page to show a course calendar.
+You can also use a page to show a course calendar.

 You can embed a Google calendar.
-Paste the embed code for the calendar in the static page.
+Paste the embed code for the calendar in the page.

 You can also create a dynamic HTML calendar.
 See :ref:`Appendix B`.